 Where do you see open innovation headed and how do you think organizations can prepare for where it is going?

 We are certain that in this age of globalization, growing specification, and increasingly faster innovation cycles, open collaboration shaped by mutual trust is the key factor to success.
 New product innovations come along as a mix of different technologies inspired by other industries.
 Therefore the adoption of new technologies and the application of their early forms is becoming essential to maintaining leading positions in the market.
 Technology growth as well as new ways of working and operating increase the speed of innovation.
-This is not only driven by technology, but also by new business models, and design and consumer driven innovation.
+This is not only driven by technology, but also by new business models, and design and consumer-driven innovation.

-Open innovation is the fundamental cornerstone for performing and taking on these kind of activities, challenges and learning processes.
+Open innovation is the fundamental cornerstone for performing and taking on this kind of activities, challenges and learning processes.
 It allows us to break out of our own habits and patterns, which is relevant for focusing on and fostering current and new key competencies.
 In order to be open to new methods, a cultural journey is necessary to adopt open innovation activities and build trusting relationships with partners.

 To implement open collaboration within R&D three elements are required: